-073_5 things my kids say help them feel more important than my business
+5 things my kids say make them feel more important than my business:

-Taking a break from our season on Copywriting to give you some encouragement.
-Being a mompreneur can be so incredibly hard at times.
+Being a mompreneur can be so hard at times.
 Especially as Latter-day Saint moms.
-The guilt of wondering if spending time growing a business is damaging our relationship with our children is real!
+The mom guilt of wondering if spending time growing a business is damaging our relationship with our children is real!
 After hearing some of your comments and concerns surrounding this, I asked my own kids what they do and don’t like about my business.
 I think we can all learn a lot from their honest responses.

-Here’s why.
-In the last week or so I have gotten four emails, a couple of IG comments and three Marco Polo’s from you.
-Telling me that you want to quit.
+In the last week or so I have gotten four emails, a couple of IG comments and three Marco Polo’s from you, telling me that you want to quit.
 That you’re overwhelmed.
 That you’re not sure you can do this.
 That you don’t think you’re cut out for it.

-Maybe it's because we talked about failure in episode #72 with Sarah Grace Live.
-We talked about how she pushed through, what some people might consider, failure.
-We also talked a little bit about that in my episode on her podcast, Latter-day Ladypreneur.
-I don't know if that is what has brought some of these feelings up, but it has been really interesting to me that I have heard from so many of you recently, and I really want to help you with this concern.
-It's a valid concern.
-It's a real concern.
-It's hard being an entrepreneur.
-Being a mompreneur is harder.
-It is difficult, especially when you have good values and you have so many good things that you want to be doing in your life as Latter-day Saint women.
+I don’t know what has brought some of these feelings up, but it has been really interesting to me that I have heard from so many of you recently and I really want to help you with this concern.
+It’s a valid concern.
+It’s a real concern.
+It’s hard being a mompreneur, especially when you have so many good things that you want to be doing in your life as Latter-day Saint women.

 How can you involve God more?
 I want you to think about that and spend some time consulting with your Heavenly parents about whether or not this business is the right place for you to be.